 If your employee’s account is a door opener for marketing, your company’s page is ultimately the target.
 Avoid the mistake of leaving your company page devoid of content while focusing strictly on your personal page.
 If you don’t have the time, give someone the sole responsibility to manage and run the company page.
 If that’s still too much work, use a free tool to promote it, so you can free up time for more important tasks.

 The gain for your business is that a business account not only shows your commitment to corporate branding but also legitimizes your business.
 This provides your target audience an avenue to engage with you and eventually become customers.

 Tip #6: Ensure Purposeful Content marketing strategy

 As is typical of social media platforms, LinkedIn wants you to prioritize your content for the audience.
 Make sure that your published content on LinkedIn meets the guidelines and policies of the platform.
 Then you can focus on mixing up different types of content to keep it interesting for your audience such as videos, pictures, infographics, and plain text too.
-Also make sure to keep your content relevant and in line with today’s trends, which are constantly evolving.
+Also make sure to keep your content and video marketing strategy relevant, and in line with today’s trends which are constantly evolving.